Computer Science Transfer PathwayComputer Science Transfer Pathway Associate of Science Degree

-The Computer Science Associate of Science (AS) degree is designed to provide students with opportunities for immediate employment or for transfer to four-year institutions with whom we have credit transfer agreements.
+Computer Science Transfer Pathway Associate of Science (AS) Degree is designed to provide students with opportunities for immediate employment or for transfer to four-year institutions with whom we have credit transfer agreements.

 Students planning a career in this area should have above average mathematical reasoning and communication skills.